Why study Psychology?

 Year 1: Key Approaches, Biopsychology and Research Methods, Social Influence, Psychopathology, Memory and Attachment.

-Year 2: Gender, Eating Behaviour, Forensic Psychology, Stress and Addiction.
-Additional Psychodynamic and Humanist Key Approaches, Research Methods, Issues and Debates in Psychology.
+Year 2: Gender, Schizophrenia, Forensic Psychology, Additional Psychodynamic and Humanist Key Approaches, Research Methods, Issues and Debates in Psychology.

 Opportunities beyond the classroom